xSnowHeadx/FakeGPS/README.md

 This converter generates a timestamp in local time considering the DST-state.
 So the clock can be set on a UTC-difference of 0 and don't need any configuration or switching for DST on the clock.

 On first usage or if the module can't connect to the local WiFi-network it starts as accesspoint named "FakeGPS" with password "FakeGPS".
 Connect to this AP and configure the SSID and Key of your local network as described [here](https://github.com/tzapu/WiFiManager).
-Then the module will connect to your network, act as NTP-server and keep the access-data for the next start.
+Then the module will connect to your network, act as GPS-Time-Server and keep the access-data for the next start.
 ## Hardware
 * Like the original we use a [ESP8266 NodeMCU](https://www.aliexpress.com/item/1PCS-ESP8266-NodeMCU-V3-Lua-WIFI-module-memory-32M-Flash-USB-serial-CH340G/32820380705.html).
 * For the connection to the clock we only need one addtional part, a [3.5mm Stereo-plug](https://www.aliexpress.com/item/H143-3-5-pairs-of-3-5-channel-stereo-audio-plug-plug/32691597552.html) with cable like from old headphones.